Strictly Come Dancing: Graziano Di Prima

 In July 2024, the BBC's probe into misconduct brought further claims made by production staff, who observed Graziano Di Prima's behaviour towards dance partner Zara McDermott during the 2023 series.
 A source speaking to The Sun claimed that footage showing Di Prima's alleged treatment of McDermott "reduced those who have seen it to tears".
 In a statement Di Prima said that he "deeply regretted his actions that led to his departure from [the show]".
 The BBC has announced that Di Prima has left the show, and in the future a member of the production team would be present at all times during rehearsals.

 A third professional dancer has been identified as a "person of interest".

 Wynne Evans

 In 2024, Wynne Evans became embroiled in controversy after allegedly making a sexualized remark about dancer Janette Manrara during a Strictly live tour photocall, which was reported by the press and led to public backlash and accusations of misogyny.
 Evans denied the remark was sexual or directed at Manrara, explaining it was an inside joke nickname for fellow contestant Jamie Borthwick, but nonetheless issued an apology and agreed to resign from his BBC radio show and the tour to focus on his wellbeing.
 The scandal was compounded by a separate incident involving a TikTok "body language experiment" with dance partner Katya Jones, which was misinterpreted and also prompted an apology.
 Throughout, Evans maintained that his actions were misunderstood and expressed regret over the effect on his reputation.

+Jamie Borthwick

+In June 2025, Jamie Borthwick was suspended from EastEnders by the BBC after a backstage video from Strictly Come Dancing in November 2024, surfaced showing him referring to the inhabitants of Blackpool by using ableist language considered derogatory toward disabled individuals.
+The BBC described his language as "entirely unacceptable" and said it did not reflect their values or standards.
+He issued a public apology in a statement to The Sun on Sunday, expressing regret for his words and acknowledging the offence they had caused.
+In September 2025, it was announced that Borthwick had been axed from EastEnders after 19 years, and would not return from his suspension.